TechnionTDK/jbs-json23plet/README.md

       }
 In this example we loaded the parsed json file and for each json in the list we create one triplet.

-### Triplet
-The Triplet module is a simple wrraper for the papche jena library.<br/>
-json23plet's engine load an RDF model before calling your generator and allow you to add triplets to that model using the Triplet module.

-#### Uses

-    Triplet
-    .triplet()
-    .subject("subjectUri")
-    .preficate(Predicate) // taken from Ontology.java class might be also uri.
-    .object(Resource) // taken from Ontology.java class might be also uri.

 #### Json files format
 Basically you can choose your own foramt and write your own generator for it ([as explained later](README.md#generators)).
 <br />However we recommend using the following format that avoids creating a new generator: